-Here is the rundown of most common credit card charges & Fee and tips how you can avoid them.
+Here is the rundown of the most common credit card charges & fees and tips on how to avoid them.

 #1.
 Foreign Transaction Fee

-A foreign transaction fee has to pay when you use your credit card outside the India.
-This fee is charged by the banks to convert foreign currency transaction into INR.
+A foreign transaction fee is levied when you use your credit card outside India.
+This fee is charged by the banks to facilitate the conversion of your foreign currency transaction into INR.

 How to Avoid Foreign Transaction Fee

-- If you want to use credit cards for foreign transactions, then there are some credit cards like Yes Bank Preferred Credit Card (1.75%), HDFC Regalia Credit Card (2.0%) that charged less than 3.5% as the foreign transaction fee.
+- Use credit cards like Yes Bank Preferred Credit Card (1.75%) and HDFC Regalia Credit Card (2.0%) that charge less than 3.5% as the foreign transaction fee.

 A payment dishonor fee is charged by the bank when the payment on the credit card has been dishonored.
-A payment can be dishonored for any reason like cheque bounce or automatic payment out of bank account is blocked for insufficient funds.
+A payment can be dishonored for various reasons like cheque bounce, auto payment from your bank account being blocked due to insufficient funds.

-The bank charged a fee of 2% of amount dishonored subject to the minimum amount of payment dishonored.
+In such cases, the bank charges a fee of 2% of amount dishonored subject to the minimum amount of payment dishonored.
 The minimum charges vary from bank to bank.
-For example, HDFC charges a minimum of INR 450 and SBI charge a minimum fee of INR 350.
+For example, HDFC charges a minimum fee of INR 450 and SBI charges a minimum fee of INR 350.

 How to Avoid Payment Dishonour Fee

-- Every time you make payment on your credit card make sure you have sufficient balance in your bank account.
-Either you make payment through cheque or by clicking than ‘Pay Bill’ button.
+- Every time you make payment on your credit card, check and make sure that you have sufficient funds in your bank account.

 #3.
 Cash Payment Fee

-Cash payment fee or cash transaction fee is charged on the cash payment of your credit card bills.
-When you pay your credit card bills on the bank counter in cash, banks charge a fixed fee of INR 100 on this.
+Cash payment fee or cash transaction fee is the fee charged on the cash payment of your credit card bills.
+The banks charge a fixed fee of INR 100 when you pay your credit card bills in cash at the bank counter.

-Even some banks charge the same fee on the cheque payment for credit cards.
+Also, some banks charge the same fee if you make a cheque payment for credit cards.

 How to Avoid Cash Payment Fee

-- Net banking is the most convenient way to pay your credit card bills.
-You will not need to pay any fees on the net banking payment.
+- Net banking is the most convenient way to pay your credit card bills as you won’t incur any fees.

 #4.
 Balance Transfer Fee

-Banks allow the balance transfer facility.
-Under this, you can transfer your credit outstanding with the current credit card to a new card.
+Banks allow the balance transfer facility under which you can transfer your credit outstanding with the current credit card to a new card.
 This clears the all the debt with the previous card.

-You can transfer the balance only to other banks.
-For example, currently you have a credit card outstanding with the HDFC bank, you can transfer the credit to any other bank (which allows) but not to the HDFC’s new credit card.
+However, you can transfer the balance only to other banks.
+For example, currently you have a credit card outstanding with the HDFC bank, you can transfer the credit to any other bank ( that allows this facility) but not to the HDFC’s new credit card.

-The offeror bank charge a balance transfer fee for processing the transfer.
-Usually, the transfer fee is near about 2% (may vary a little bit with different banks).
+The offeror bank charges a balance transfer fee for facilitating and processing the transfer.
+Usually, the transfer fee is about 2% (may vary a bit with different banks).

 How to Avoid Balance Transfer Fee

-- Pay your credit outstanding amount with the current credit card.
+- Pay your credit card outstanding amount with your current card.

 #5.
 Railway Ticket Booking Fee

-As railway is a non-profit organization, the transaction charges have to bear by the cardholder.
-Whether you book your ticket online or purchase on the counter, you have to pay the transaction charges.
+In case of railway ticket bookings, the transaction charges have to be born by the credit card holder.
+Whether you book your ticket online or purchase your ticket at the counter, you have to pay the transaction charges.

-When you make the counter payment, you have to pay a fee of INR 30 + 2.5% of the transaction amount.
-In case of ticket booking on the irctc.co.in, a fee of 1.8% is charged.
+When you make a payment at the counter, you have to pay a fee of INR 30 + 2.5% of the transaction amount.
+In case of online booking at irctc.co.in, a fee of 1.8% is charged.

 How to Avoid Railway Ticket Purchase Fee

-- Make cash counter payment for ticket purchase is the simplest and the best way to avoid railway ticket purchase fee.
+- If you can head to the nearest railway ticket counter, then making a cash payment is the simplest and the best way to avoid railway ticket purchase fee.

-- SBI IRCTC credit card is the second option.
-IRCTC credit card allows railway transaction fee waiver along with other benefits on ticket booking on irctc.co.in
+- Alternatively, you can make use of SBI IRCTC credit card.
+This IRCTC credit card waives the railway transaction fee along with offering other benefits on ticket booking at irctc.co.in

 You may also like to read Best credit card in India